-ing called that load's dependency chains.
-It is quite possible that the complexity of implementing this capability has thus far prevented high-quality memory_order_consume implementations from appearing.
+On the other hand, memory_order_consume requires the compiler to track the carries-a-dependency relationships, with the set of such relationships headed by a given memory_order_consume load being called that load's dependency chains.
+It is quite possible that the complexity of implementing this capability has thus far prevented high-quality memory order_consume implementations from appearing.
 It is therefore worthwhile to review use of dependency chains in practice in order to determine what types of operations typically appear in dependency chains, which might result in guidance to implementations or perhaps even modifications to the definition of memory_order_consume.